Survey of Data-driven Newsvendor: Unified Analysis and Spectrum of Achievable Regrets: Introduction

 \paragraph{Notions related to clustered distributions.} Some conditions in the literature share a similar form with the notion of clustered distributions, for example the Tsybakov noise condition in supervised classification \citep{mammen1999smooth,tsybakov2004optimal}, and the margin condition in contextual bandits \citep{rigollet2010nonparametric}.
 While algebraically similar in form, these conditions benefit data-driven algorithms in a different way: they typically improve the separability between two competing options, such as labels, sampling distributions, or reward functions.
 In contrast, our notion of clustered distributions focuses on the local property of a single distribution and helps the SAA algorithm by limiting the deviation of $\ha$ from $a^*$, given the deviation of $F(\ha)$ from $F(a^*)$, thus preventing large regret.

 Meanwhile, other works impose alternative assumptions on the underlying distribution to achieve similar faster rates for SAA on data-driven Newsvendor.
 An example is the Increasing Failure Rate (IFR) property, which requires $1-F$ to be log-concave.
 Under this assumption, and the assumption that $F$ is a continuous distribution, \citet[Cor.~3]{zhang_sampling-based_2025} establishes a sample complexity of $O\left((1+\eps^{-1/2}+\eps^{-1})\log(1/\delta)\right)$, where $\eps$ is the multiplicative regret.
-When $\eps$ is close to 0, this result implies that the high probability multiplicative regret is $O\left(\frac{\log(1/\delta)}{n}\right)$, which is the same as our result for clustered distributions with $\beta=0$.
-In fact, it can be showed that any continuous distribution with the IFR property is $(0,\gamma,\zeta)$-clustered for some $\gamma$ and $\zeta$, and therefore our result for $\beta=0$ can be viewed as a generalization of their result.
+When $\eps$ is close to 0, this result implies that the high-probability multiplicative regret is $O\left(\frac{\log(1/\delta)}{n}\right)$, which is the same as our result for clustered distributions with $\beta=0$.
+In fact, we show in \Cref{apx:IFR_proof} that any continuous distribution with the IFR property is $(0,\gamma,\zeta)$-clustered for some $\gamma$ and $\zeta$, and therefore our result for $\beta=0$ can be viewed as a generalization of their result.

 Finally, our condition~\eqref{eqn:clustered} can be viewed as a "local" version of the condition from \citet{besbes2022multi}, where we only check for clustering in a small neighborhood around $a^*$.
 This also resembles the local conditions used in \citet{balseiro2023survey,balseiro2023dynamic} for online resource allocation.